 Previously, Allen served as president of Boeing Capital Corporation, with financial performance responsibility for Boeing’s wholly-owned subsidiary that arranges, structures and provides financing for Boeing’s commercial airplane, space and defense products.
 Prior to Boeing Capital, Allen served as vice president of Boeing International and president of Boeing China, responsible for leading the company’s business in China from its Beijing headquarters.

 Allen earlier served as Boeing vice president for Global Law Affairs and general counsel to Boeing International, leading the company’s international legal practice group from its inception.
 He was responsible for international operations’ legal issues, cross-border trade regulation matters, and international legal policy matters including the United States–European Union World Trade Organization dispute on aircraft subsidies.

 Before Boeing, Allen practiced law in Washington, D.C., litigating complex commercial cases for domestic and international clients.
 Previous government service includes an appointment as U.S. Supreme Court Justice Anthony M. Kennedy’s law clerk.
 He has prior business experience in strategy consulting and start-up leadership.

-Allen is a Henry Crown Fellow of the Aspen Institute and a member of the Council on Foreign Relations and the Trilateral Commission.
-He sits on the boards of numerous global organizations, including serving as chairman of the International Justice Mission, as a governor for the Trilateral Commission, and as director of the U.S.-China Business Council, the U.S.-India Strategic Partnership Forum, the Atlantic Council and the U.S.-UAE Business Council.
+Allen is a Henry Crown Fellow of the Aspen Institute and a member of the Council on Foreign Relations.
+He sits on the boards of numerous global organizations, including serving as chairman of the International Justice Mission, as a governor for the Trilateral Commission, and as director of the U.S.-China Business Council, the U.S.-India Strategic Partnership Forum, and the Atlantic Council.
 He is a native of Southern California and received his law degree from Yale Law School and his bachelor’s degree summa cum laude from Princeton University, majoring in political science with a certificate in economics.

 Allen is married and has four children.